nebarnix/Project-Desert-Tortoise/README.md

 # Project Desert Tortoise - Demodulator
+## And a tiny app to decode the ground transmitters as well
 A demodulator written in C to decode IQ data from the 137.35Mhz/137.77Mhz telemetry beacons from NOAA-15, NOAA-18, and NOAA-19

 See the background of this project here